wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/wayfair_shipping.md

 4. In the new row that is created, populate the `Name` fields (we recommend **"WayfairShipping"** for all names, for simplicity's sake).

-5. In the `Shipping service provider` field for the row, choose the `WayfairShipping` option - this reflects the type that is provided by the Wayfair plugin. **You may leave all other fields on the row blank.**
+5. In the `Shipping service provider` field for the row, choose the `WayfairShipping` option - this reflects the type that is provided by the Wayfair plugin. **All other fields in the row may be left blank.**

 6. Click `Save`.